 - No pension or retirement fund – because the church didn’t offer it, and/or they didn’t start their own savings plan (or didn’t start it soon enough).

 Gratefully, many churches and denominations began to recognize these problems years ago and started offering 403(b) retirement savings funds for their pastors.
 Some, like mine, even provide matching funds, which really help grow a pastor’s retirement savings.

 And some churches have encouraged their pastors to buy their own homes in order to build up equity, while taking full advantage of the minister’s housing allowance.

 I think it is vitally important for pastors to plan for their retirement.
 If your church doesn’t provide a retirement plan for you, you need to take matters into your own hands!

 Here are some tips for pastors on how to start planning for your retirement:

 - Do some research, and ask other pastors in your community what their church offers in the way of retirement benefits.
 Get as much info as you can.

 - Schedule a time to discuss the issue with your board.
-You might start by talking with your board’s > lay leader or treasurer first.
-Then when you have the meeting, share your concerns about your > retirement, the research you’ve gathered, and your thoughts of what you’d like to see happen.
-Then > ask if the board can take a step toward it this year. > - If you’re living in a parsonage, do some research to see if it might be more advantageous for you > if you owned your own home and were able to build up equity to use later in life.
-With home prices > at record lows in much of the U.S., now may be a great time to buy. > > The key ingredient, when it comes to retirement savings, is time.
-The earlier you start to save for > retirement, the more money you’ll have to live on in your later years.
+You might start by talking with your board’s lay leader or treasurer first.
+Then when you have the meeting, share your concerns about your retirement, the research you’ve gathered, and your thoughts of what you’d like to see happen.
+Then ask if the board can take a step toward it this year.

+- If you’re living in a parsonage, do some research to see if it might be more advantageous for you if you owned your own home and were able to build up equity to use later in life.

+The key ingredient, when it comes to retirement savings, is time.
+The earlier you start to save for retirement, the more money you’ll have to live on in your later years.